AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 Be warned that any changes to the core of IF2 will be inspected closely...we want to ensure that interaction code is as clean as possible since interaction is such a foundational aspect of the game.

+# Interaction Types
+Here are the planned types of interactions, as well as implementation status:
+* MouseDrop (implemented) - Click and drag a MouseDraggable object in the game world and release it to drop.
+* HandApply (implemented) - click something in the game world.
+The item in the active hand (or empty hand) is applied to the thing that was clicked.
+Targets a specific object or tile.
+* AimApply (implemented) - like hand apply, but does not have a specific targeted object (it simply aims where the mouse is) and can occur at some interval while the mouse is being held down after being clicked in the game world.
+For things like shooting a semi-auto or automatic weapon, spraying fire extinguisher, etc...
+* Activate (implemented) - Triggers when using the "Z" key or clicking the item while it is in the active hand.
+* InventoryApply (implemented) - Like HandApply, but targeting something in the inventory rather than in the world.
+Triggers when clicking an item in the inventory when the active hand has an item.
+* DragApply - NOTE: This will actually be added to MouseDrop once it is implemented. dragging and dropping an item from a UI slot to the game world.
+Usually this drops the item on the ground, but if you drag a container into another container you pass the items to it.
+There may be other cases.

 # Multiple Interaction Components
 In the old system, you could only have one interaction component per object.
 In the new system, **you can have multiple components on an object which implement interaction logic, even for the same type of interaction**.
 This means you no longer should need to do things like extending PickupTrigger.
 You can define a Pickupable component and a separate component for that object's specific interaction logic.